tamari92/spawncycler/analysis.md

 ## Overview
 The `SpawnCycle Analysis` tool allows you to analyze a SpawnCycle's contents and show meaningful information about its performance by simulating a full game.

-The information shown includes:
+There are two main components to this window:
+- Analysis Results
+- Analysis Parameters

+The **Analysis Results** show the results of the simulation and include the following information:
-- Total Number of ZEDs by Category (Trash, Medium, Large, Boss, etc.)
+- **Total Number of ZEDs by Category** (Trash, Medium, Large, Boss, etc.)
-- Total Number of ZEDs by Type (Alpha Clot, Fleshpound, Bloat, etc.)
+- **Total Number of ZEDs by Type** (Alpha Clot, Fleshpound, Bloat, etc.)
-- Total Number of ZEDs by Group (Clots, Gorefasts, Robots, etc.)
+- **Total Number of ZEDs by Group** (Clots, Gorefasts, Robots, etc.)
-- The estimated Difficulty of the wave
+- **The estimated relative Difficulty of the wave**

 Each of these include Pie and Line Charts that help visually reinforce the data.

 The Simulation Data is first shown for the SpawnCycle as a whole (summary data), followed by Simulation Data on a `per-wave` basis.

+The **Analysis Parameters** give you the ability to control the simulation, by setting pre-determined criteria.

 ## How the Simulation Works
 A `SpawnCycle` is simply a list of ZED squads to spawn during a specific wave.
 Both CD and `SpawnCycler` simulate the SpawnCycle in the following way: